benrose207/SheepOnTheLam/README.md

 }
 ```

-By keeping track of the game's level in my file that managed the overall state and animation of the game, I was able to easily grab the relevant level data using the object's keys, and pass the value associated with that key (the variables specific to that level) down into the necessary game components.
+By keeping track of the game's level in my file that manages the overall state and animation of the game, I was able to easily grab the relevant level data using the object's keys, and pass the value associated with that key (the variables specific to that level) down into the necessary game components.

 ```js
 import Game from "./game";